-In the future, Crested Butte will remain a place where the community thrives together, staying true to its roots while embracing thoughtful development.
-The future of Crested Butte depends on preserving and growing the full-time community- the people who give this place its heart.
-Crested Butte will be a place where year-round residents can build lives, start businesses or non-profits, find a career and/or give back to the community, raise families or empty nest, and age in place, all while playing and enjoying what brought them here in the first place.
+the people who give this place its heart.
+Crested Butte will be a place where year-round residents can build lives, start businesses or non-profits, find a career and/or give back to the community, raise or downsize families, and age in place, all while playing and enjoying what brought them here in the first place.
 Crested Butte isn't just about living here; it's about connecting with your neighbors, whether on the street, at the post office, on the trail, or during spontaneous gatherings.
 It's a place where relationships bloom and community is always at the forefront.